gnicol/GitSwarm/perforce_swarm/doc-ee/README.md

 - [Reply by email](incoming_email/README.md) Allow users to comment on issues and merge requests by replying to notification emails.
-- [Migrate GitLab CI to CE/EE](migrate_ci_to_ce/README.md) Follow this guide to migrate your existing GitLab CI data to GitSwarm EE.
+- [Migrate GitLab CI to CE/EE](migrate_ci_to_ce/README.md) Follow this guide to migrate your existing GitLab CI data to $short_name$.
-- [Downgrade back to GitSwarm](downgrade_ee_to_ce/README.md) Follow this guide if you need to downgrade from GitSwarm EE to GitSwarm.
+- [Downgrade back to GitSwarm](downgrade_ee_to_ce/README.md) Follow this guide if you need to downgrade from $short_name$ to GitSwarm.
 - [Git LFS configuration](workflow/lfs/lfs_administration.md)
 - [GitLab Pages configuration](pages/administration.md)